Oatmeal Cookies

 Prevent your screen from going dark as you follow along.

-2. In a large bowl working with an electric hand mixer or in the bowl of a stand mixer fitted with the flat beater, beat together the butter, shortening, sugars, vanilla, cinnamon, nutmeg, salt, and vinegar until fairly smooth; a few tiny bits of butter may still show.
+2. In a large bowl working with an electric hand mixer or in the bowl of a stand mixer fitted with the flat beater, beat together the butter, sugars, cinnamon, vanilla, salt, and nutmeg until smooth, pausing once halfway through to scrape the bowl, about 1 minute on medium speed.

-7. Bake the oatmeal cookies for 12 to 14 minutes, reversing the pans halfway through (top rack to bottom, bottom to top).
+7. Bake the oatmeal cookies one tray at a time for 12 to 14 minutes.
 For softer cookies, bake the lesser amount of time; for crunchier, the longer amount.
-At 12 minutes, especially if you're baking on a dark pan without parchment, a few of the cookies on the edge should just barely have a bit of a pale brown around their edges.
-At 14 minutes, they should be starting to color all over.
+At 12 minutes, a few of the cookies on the edge of the baking sheet should just barely have a bit of a pale brown around their edges.
+At 14 minutes, the cookies should be starting to color all over.

-9. Remove the oatmeal cookies from the oven, and let them cool right on the pan.
+8. Remove the oatmeal cookies from the oven and let them cool on the pan.
+Serve slightly warm or room temperature.

 Tips from our Bakers

-• Looking for a gluten-free version of this recipe?
-Find it here: Gluten-Free Oatmeal Cookies.
+• Looking for a gluten-free option?
+Try our Gluten-Free Oatmeal Cookies recipe.

 • Jammy Bits, sweet, soft little morsels of fruit purée, come in five delicious flavors: blueberry, raspberry, cherry, apple cinnamon, and orange.